Astroua/SCIMES/docs/algorithm.rst

 ``SCIMES`` can be applied to *position-position-velocity* (PPV) data cubes, *position-position-position* simulations or *position-position* images.
 For this example we use the PPV data cube of the Orion-Monoceros complex imaged in 12CO(1-0) by `Wilson et al. 2005, A&A, 430, 523W <http://adsabs.harvard.edu/abs/2005A%26A...430..523W>`_ whose presents a spatial and spectral resolution of ~ 1 pc (at an average distance to the complex of 450 pc) and 0.65 km/s, respectively.
-The figure shows the square-root of the intergrated intensity map of the dataset.
+The figure shows the square-root of the integrated intensity map of the dataset.

 Building the dendrogram